yenchunnnn/personal-website/content/post/2024-02-16-classifying-depressed-and-healthy-controls/index.en.md

 Comparison model: random forest, linear SVM

--   Linear SVM: had a higher model performance in past studies
+-   Linear SVM: had a higher model performance in the past study [^8]

--   Random forest: ensemble method; easier to explain
+-   Random forest: easier to explain; high accuracy and superiority with imbalanced dataset [^9]

+[^8]: Garcia-Ceja, E., Riegler, M., Jakobsen, P., Torresen, J., Nordgreen, T., Oedegaard, K. J., & Fasmer, O. B. (2018).
+DEPRESJON dataset [Data set].
+Zenodo. <https://doi.org/10.5281/zenodo.1219550>

+[^9]: A. S. More and D. P. Rana, "Review of random forest classification techniques to resolve data imbalance," *2017 1st International Conference on Intelligent Systems and Information Management (ICISIM),* Aurangabad, India, 2017, pp. 72-78, doi: 10.1109/ICISIM.2017.8122151.

+Subsampling for class imbalances

+-   down-sampling

+-   up-sampling

+-   hybrid methods: SMOTE

+So we'll have a total of 3 × 4 = 12 models in comparison.

 The evaluation of the results was done through a ROC curve-based approach.